-In the last few years, I’ve lucked into a good number of fascinating fantasy stories that helped remind me why I love the genre.
+In the last few years, I’ve lucked into some fantasy stories that reminded me why I love the genre.
 Here are some of my faves, most diverse in some way, all magically wonderful.
 I hope you find something new here to read and fall in love with.
 (Update: republishing this post with many new books added!)